 While some of you may be happy tearing down the black runs, others might feel a bit more comfortable on the nursery slopes, so get an idea of how experienced everyone in your group is before deciding on the best place to go.
 If you have a range of abilities then consider resorts such as Les Arcs or Val Thorens, both of which have a huge number of runs that will satisfy the most daring – or cautious – of skiers.
-You could even use our exciting new group form, where you input the details, including ski ability and we suggest a resort that would be the perfect fit.

 If anyone in your group is going skiing for the first time, book a session or two on a dry slope at home for you all before going away.
 It’ll allow the newbies to learn the basics before hitting the real slopes, while the more experienced skiers will get a chance to brush up on their skills.